bartongroup/slivka/sphinx-docs/configuration.rst

 Value object
 ^^^^^^^^^^^^

-Each value object regardless of its type have three properties: ``type``, ``required``, ``default``.
+Each value object, regardless of its type, may have three properties: ``type``, ``required``, ``default``.
 First, ``type``, is required and can take one of the following values: ``int``, ``float``, ``text``, ``boolean``, ``choice`` or ``file``.